mccombspj/kurumastories/content/nissan/laurel/MF-RTD-Nissan-Laurel-Hardtop-2000GX-1971.md

 Secondly, because it is a specialty car, the equipment was enhanced.
 The engine, which had previously been 1800cc, has been enlarged to 2000cc, and the interior has been given a luxurious atmosphere with a console, power windows, etc.

 The third is the issue of body strength, which applies to any hardtop with no center pillar.
-The strength of the greenhouse section from the front pillar through the roof to the rear quarter pillar was almost doubled, and the door hinge attachment points were also strengthened to improve safety.
+The strength of the greenhouse section from the front pillar through the roof to the rear quarter pillar was almost doubled, and the door hinge attachment points were also strengthened to make them more secure.

 Finally, fourth, as much attention as possible was given to safety, including the fitment of front disc brakes, a collapsible steering column, and pollution control measures."